Limit Theorems For Non-Hermitian Ensembles: Results

-\\ Finally, \\ \\ This corresponds to the probability density function of the Generalised Gamma distribution with scale parameter $\alpha = 1$ and other parameters $\kappa = 2$ and $\gamma = 4$, where $\Gamma(.)$ is the Gamma function.\\ \end{proof}\text{}\\ Now, considering any rectangularity index $L \geq 0$, the limiting left tail distribution of the minimum of eigenvalues moduli for $N \times N$ random matrices $G$ form the complex induced Ginibre ensemble, as $N$ goes to infinity, is presented as follows. \\ \begin{theorem} Let $G$ denote a $N \times N$ matrix from the complex induced Ginibre ensemble with rectangularity index $L \geq 0$.
-The left tail distribution of minimum of the moduli $r_{min}^{(N)}(G)$ is the Weibull distribution with shape parameter $k = 2(L+1)$ and scale parameter $\lambda = \left( (L+1)! \right)^{1/k}$ in the limit as $N$ goes to infinity and $r$ approaches zero,
+This function corresponds to the probability density function of the Rayleigh distribution with parameter $\sigma = \frac{1}{\sqrt{2}}$. \\ \end{proof}\text{}\\ This result is in line with the result acknowledged in Theorem \ref{RminComplexGinibreRayleighTheorem}. \\ \\ Now, considering any rectangularity index $L \geq 0$, the limiting left tail distribution of the minimum modulus $r_{min}^{(N)}(G)$ for an $N \times N$ random matrix $G$ from the complex induced Ginibre ensemble, as $N$ goes to infinity, is derived as follows. \\ \begin{theorem} Let $G$ denote an $N \times N$ matrix from the complex induced Ginibre ensemble with rectangularity index $L \geq 0$.
+The left tail distribution of minimum modulus $r_{min}^{(N)}(G)$ is the Weibull distribution with shape parameter $k = 2(L+1)$ and scale parameter $\lambda = \left( (L+1)! \right)^{1/k}$ in the limit as $N$ goes to infinity.
+More precisely, as $r$ approaches zero,